 "Subjugation", of course, is never a word Kipling uses in Kim.
 He frames the English contest with other powers as being a defence of India itself, rather than of one country's rule over another.

 The novel was written around the time Kipling was also penning his empire-justifying poems, including the infamous "The White Man's Burden" (1899).
 He presents colonialism as a civilizing force, with the greatest burden of this task falling upon England.
 In Kim he does not explicitly endorse this project, but its acceptance is implicit in the narration.

 To carry out his new assignment among the Indian masses, the cleaned-up and educated Kim again goes on the road as one of them.
 This time he acquires the native hue through the application of what today we would call blackface.

-To Kim's and Kipling's credit, the boy does not want to live as an Englishman but yearns to be back among the people.
+To Kim's and Kipling's credit, the boy does it out of love for Indians.
+He does not want to live as an Englishman but yearns to be back among the people.
 He returns to his beloved lama.

 Yet, when all the plot ends are wrapped up, we find the lama's quest has been fulfilled, although not as expected.
-His enlightenment, rather than merging his individual being with universal consciousness, leads him back to his comradeship with Kim where he finds a different kind of salvation.
+His enlightenment, rather than leading to the merger of his individual being with universal consciousness, takes him back to his comradeship with Kim where he finds a different kind of salvation.

 What lies beneath

 In the fatigue and sickness that follows his success at being an agent, Kim has his own breakdown and a sort of revelation: